chawyehsu/dorado/README.md

 Yet another [`bucket`](https://github.com/lukesampson/scoop/wiki/Buckets) for [Scoop](https://github.com/lukesampson/scoop).

-All apps in this repository should **NOT** require elevated privileges.
+All apps in this repository should **NOT** require elevated privileges while installation.

 Question
 --------